Tobacco Treatment Guide: For Patients and Their Families

 • Make “to do” lists.

-Quitting smoking while going through other stressful situations, such as cancer treatment, can be overwhelming.
-If these feelings are keeping you from doing your usual activities, you may be experiencing depression or anxiety.
-Talking with a healthcare provider who specializes in treating people who are quitting smoking can help.
-At MSK, our Tobacco Treatment Program can provide emotional support and treatment for you and your family.
-Call 212-610-0507 for more information.
+Quitting smoking while going through cancer treatment and other stressful situations can be overwhelming.
+If these feelings are keeping you from doing your usual activities, you may be having depression or anxiety.

-Learn how to cope with smoking urges by using self-coaching
+Learn and use new self-talk to cope with smoking urges

 You can change your level of stress, mood, and even your behavior by learning to control your thoughts.
 Having negative thoughts can make you feel more sad, worried, or depressed.
 Try to lower your stress level by thinking positive thoughts.
-You can talk yourself into or out of smoking a cigarette.
+Some people can talk themselves into or out of smoking a cigarette.

-Use the tips below to help change your thinking about smoking and quitting.
+Use these tips to help change your thinking about smoking and quitting.

 “This is just too hard.
 I can’t quit smoking.”“I may have been hooked, but now I’m learning how to live life without smoking.
-This is hard, and I’m making progress one step at a time.”
+I’m making progress one step at a time.”

 “Why bother?
 I don’t really see the point of quitting anyway.”“I promised to quit for some good reasons.
 I know the benefits of quitting, and I want to do everything I can to fight this disease.
 I have come a long way, and I will make it.”